abogdanova/SwarmGE/README.md

 3. Classification

-A brief description is given below of each problem, along with the command-line arguments necessary to call each problem.
-It is not necessary to specify the desired grammar for each individual problem as PonyGE does this automatically based on the given inputs.
+A brief description is given below of each problem, along with the command-line arguments necessary to call each problem. *__NOTE__ that it is necessary to* *specify the desired grammar for each problem.
+This can either be done with* *a unique parameters config file or by passing the command-line argument in.*

 ##String-match